oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 #### Pushing the images

-Let's update the repoConfig.sh scripts in **both** the helidon-labs-stockmanager and helidon-labs-storefront directories to reflect your chosen details
+You need to update the repoConfig.sh scripts in **both** the helidon-labs-stockmanager and helidon-labs-storefront directories to reflect your chosen details

 - Navigate to the Storefront project

 - Open file **repoConfig.sh** and edit the repo name to contain your initials

-  - Example for initials tg :
+  - Example for region `Frankfurt`, in the `oractdemeabdmnative` tenancy with initials `tg` you might have :

-    ```
+    ```bash
     #!/bin/bash
     REPO=fra.ocir.io/oractdemeabdmnative/tg_repo
     echo Using repository $REPO